IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Verification**

-- V261 - The sistem will have DDoS implementation while deploying with Bercel.
+- V261 - The system will have DDoS implementation while deploying with Bercel.

   - AR - Architecture